 - Move Safari out of the Dock and then restart your device

 - Return Safari to the Dock when your home button works again

 - Open ANY app

-- Press down your iPad’s Power Button
+- Press down your iPad’s or iDevice’s Power Button

 - When slide to power off appears, release power and hold down home